CommandPost/CommandPost-UserGuide/getting_started/features/README.md

 # Features
 ---

-This page contains a list of all the "commands" available in the Shortcut Preferences.
+This page contains a list of some of the actions available in the Shortcut Preferences panel.

+Eventually we plan to add documentation for each item.

+Please [let us know](https://github.com/CommandPost/CommandPost/issues) if there's anything you want us to cover.

 ---